Dog Bite Law Firm

 Thirty states have dog bite statutes, and Oregon is one of them.
 The usual defenses in dog bite claims are that the victim provoked the dog, was a trespasser, was negligent, consciously assumed the risk of being bitten, or was someone who worked with canines in a professional capacity and was therefore deemed to assume the risk.
 When the victim is a child, another defense is that the parent negligently failed to supervise the child and therefore was a cause of the accident.
 These defenses might be based on state statutes or judicial decisions.
 The defenses are different from state to state, and any particular defense might not apply in a specific case.
 An experienced dog bite injury attorney can help you when it comes to this.

 Laws on Dog Bites

 If a state does not have a strict liability statute, that state is likely a “one-bite state.”
 In one-bite states, legal responsibility is determined by the following principles:

 - The first issue is whether the dog previously bit anyone.
 If so, then the dog owner/custodian is strictly responsible.

 - If the answer is no, the second issue is whether the dog previously did something that should have put the owner/custodian on notice that the dog was inclined to bite somebody in the future.

-- Negligence is usually a ground for liability in a one-bite state.
+- Negligence is usually a basis for liability in a one-bite state.